instructor-adam/TechnicalInterviewPrep2020/README.md

 1. p2p problems for p2p 6. **Due 1/21.**

 Week 4, Day 2 (1/21)

+1. Read solutions to p2p problems for p2p 6. **Due 1/22.**
+2. Spend 1 hour working on problems from either the Recursion Day 1 Slides or Recursion Day 2 slides.
+They are linked in the classwork section under the dates 1/20 and 1/21. **Due 1/21.**

 Week 4, Day 3 (1/22)
 Week 4, Day 4 (1/23)
 Week 4, Day 5 (1/24)